 Adjusting your bankroll while betting to reduce variance

 Sometimes it can be sensible to update your bankroll more than once per day to reduce variance.
 If you turn over a significant percentage of your bankroll each day, you need to update your bankroll more often.
+You can adjust your current bankroll at the top of the main view in ValueBetting software and under Options in the web version.

 This is because the Kelly stake sizing is calculated using the bankroll you have entered at the top of the software.
 If you have half your bankroll in unsettled bets, and still calculate stake sizing based on your full bankroll, you might be taking more risk than you want.